-- a. beneficiaries' needs/problems that the program addressed - b. the objectives of the program - c. the corresponding strategies to meet such objectives
+- a. beneficiaries' or community's needs/problems/challenges/issues that the program addressed - b. the objectives of the program - c. the corresponding strategies to meet such objectives

 Part 3: Positive Results and Impact (3,500 character limit on Google Form for the narrative, with option to add one page containing graphs, tables, and charts)